acg/dream-deploys/README.md

 #### What about concurrency?
 Your example only serves one connection at a time.

 You can run as many `accept(2)`-calling server processes as you want on the same listen socket.
 The kernel will efficiently multiplex connections to them.

-In production I use a small program I wrote called `forkpool` that keeps N concurrent child processes running and nothing more.
+In production, I use a small program I wrote called `forkpool` that keeps N concurrent child processes running.
+It doesn't do anything beyond this, which means it doesn't have any bugs at this point and never needs restarting.
+Remember, children are a precious resource, but without a parent to keep that listen socket open they're *orphans*.

 #### What about deployment collisions?